 Stay on track

-Select an asset allocation that aligns with your long-term goals, time horizon and risk tolerance.
+You may want to select an asset allocation that aligns with your long-term goals, time horizon and risk tolerance.
 Then, keep it steady by rebalancing regularly.
-As your needs and risk tolerance change, make adjustments to your allocation and continue to rebalance to stay in control.
+As your needs and risk tolerance change, you may choose to make adjustments to your allocation and continue to rebalance to stay in control.
 At every step, financial professionals like those at Voya Financial Advisors can help you make decisions that can keep you on track for a more comfortable retirement.
 In addition, some employers offer advice services within their retirement plans that can advise you on the appropriate asset allocation and even offer to keep you on track.